 yielded significantly higher MBC levels than reference control soils .
 Alfalfa had the most significant positive difference, with a two-three fold higher MBC than reference and achieving the most MBC within the experiment 780 mg C/kg dry wt. soil on day 14.
 Reference soils nearly doubled in microbial biomass on day 21 before declining to baseline concentrations on day 97.
 Mix amended soils had consistently decreasing MBC levels throughout the experiment.

-To discern the impact of treatment and time on soil bacterial community composition,

-we compared the Bray-Curtis dissimilarity indices between all bacterial communities associated with each microcosm.
-Non-metric multidimensional scaling (NMDS) ordinations
+Similar differences were observed in the bacterial community composition of amendments over time.
+For each amendment, we compared the Bray-Curtis dissimilarity indices between all bacterial communities associated with each sample (Figures and Y), showing that there are two main groups of representative microbiomes for each amendment.

-of the resulting distances are shown for each treatment and day of soil sampling.
-In the ordinations, points (representing individual samples) that are close together

-share similar species composition, while points further apart have different species

-compositions.
 These results reveal that the microbial community in reference soils are

 dissimilar from amended soils, with compost-amended soils being the most similar in